yokolet/new-note/_posts/2023-03-19-make-it-secure-graphql-by-rails.md

 <img src="{{ site.url }}/assets/img/insomnia-login-query.jpeg" alt="img: insomnia user login query">

 The post create mutation needs HTTP header to complete successfully.
-So, the first try will be done without the token in the HTTP header to see it will fail.
+So, let's try without the token in the HTTP header to see it will fail.

 ```graphql
 mutation post {